gohugoio/hugo/docs/content/content/front-matter.md

 aliases = ["/doc/front-matter/"]
 +++

-The front matter is one of the features that gives Hugo it's strength.
+The front matter is one of the features that gives Hugo its strength.
 It enables you to include the meta data of the content right with it.
 Hugo supports a few different formats each with their own identifying tokens.